Predictive-maintenance-casus-2021/Predictive-Maintenance-supervised-learning/README.md

 - Step 1.
 Clone this repository onto your machine.
 - Step 2.
 Download and install [Anaconda](https://anaconda.com).
 - Step 3.
 Open the Anaconda Powershell Prompt.
 - Step 4.
-Execute the command `conda env create -f requirements_conda.yml` and install the required packages, make sure to execute this command in this folder, or correctly reference the `requirements_conda.yml` file.
+In your terminal navigate to the folder you cloned the repository into.
 - Step 5.
+Execute the command `conda env create -f requirements_conda.yml` and install the required packages..
+- Step 6.
 Activate your installed environment using `conda activate BD04`.
-- Step 6.
+- Step 7.
 You can now execute the `main.py` file in `src/web/` in your conda environment to start the application.

 #### PIP
 Installing the application this way can cause issues.